papalozarou/HDStreaming.bundle/readme.md

 * iPhone (iOS 7)
 * iPad (iOS 7)
 * Apple TV (latest update)
-* Android 4.4.3 (both Galaxy Nexus and Nexus 7")
+* Galaxy Nexus running Android 4.3
 * Mac OS X Plex Home Theatre
 * Web client in Chrome and Safari

-It should work on anything that's not listed here, but if not, post an issue.
+It should work on anything that's not listed here, but if not, post an issue and I'll try and fix it when I can.

 N.B.
-It takes a while for the streams to get going on Android devices so you might need to have some patience
+It took a while for the streams to get going on my Galaxy Nexus Android device, so you might need to have some patience